collapsed-stacks/startups/questions/437/estimating-need-for-data-storage-capacity-for-profiles-on-social-network-startup.md

 - tagged: `tech-company`, `startup-costs`, `cloud`
 - score: 2

-<p>I'm new here, so if I need to redefine my question, please guide me.</p>
+I'm new here, so if I need to redefine my question, please guide me.

-<p>I'm building a social/professional network.
+I'm building a social/professional network.
 This network will contain user-profiles a bit like Linked-in.
-In order to do the best calculation for our budget, I need to somehow make an estimation on MB per profile, so I could see how much data is needed for 10, 100, 1000, 10.000 users and so on.</p>
+In order to do the best calculation for our budget, I need to somehow make an estimation on MB per profile, so I could see how much data is needed for 10, 100, 1000, 10.000 users and so on.

-<p>Average on MB per Linked-in profile would be a good estimate for me. </p>
+Average on MB per Linked-in profile would be a good estimate for me.

-<p>I've looked and searched all over the net, but didn't find a satisfying answer.</p>
+I've looked and searched all over the net, but didn't find a satisfying answer.